aptos-labs/developer-docs/docs/nodes/nodes-landing.md

 hide_table_of_contents: true
 ---

-The Aptos network consists of three node types: validator node, validator fullnode and public fullnode.
-To participate in consensus, you are required to run both a validator node and a validator fullnode, and stake.
+The Aptos network consists of three node types: validator nodes, validator fullnodes (VFNs), and public fullnodes (PFNs).
+To participate in consensus, you are required to run a validator node and stake the minimum amount of utility coins.
+VFNs and PFNs are not required to participate in consensus, but they are necessary to distribute blockchain data and enable ecosystem services, e.g., indexing, querying, and RESTful API services (see [Aptos APIs](../apis)).
+You can learn more about the different types of nodes in the [Blockchain Deep Dive](../concepts/blockchain.md) section.

-Also learn how to run a public fullnode on a local network and connect to either a testnet or a devnet.
-This section describes everything you need to stake and participate in consensus and governance.
-See also the [external resources](../community/external-resources.md) offered by your fellow node operators.
+This section provides detailed, step-by-step instructions on how to deploy and operate Aptos nodes in different environments.
+It also describes everything you need to stake and participate in consensus and governance.
+You can also find additional resources for node operation in the [External Resources](../community/external-resources.md) section.

 ## Validator operations